Full Disclosure: Clicking on these links could mean a tiny commission for me, at no extra cost to you.

 12. Use a Weighted Blanket or Heavy Object

 Deep pressure therapy is a well-researched method for reducing stress and anxiety.
-Weighted blankets and heavy objects provide a comforting sense of security, much like a hug.
+Weighted blankets and heavy objects, like a weighted pillow, provide a comforting sense of security, much like a hug.
 If a weighted blanket isn’t available, wrapping yourself in a cozy blanket or holding a weighted pillow or even a big heavy book for similar soothing effects.

 13. Step Outside for Fresh Air